zainsadaqat/git/README.md

 ### 11. Moving commit to a new branch

 when You committed on main or develop branch directly.
-Move to the new branch first and reset the head by 1
+Move to the new branch first and move HEAD 1 commit behind.

 `git branch feature/branch_name`